QubesOS/qubes-doc/project-security/verifying-signatures.md

 5791285248 bytes (5.8 GB, 5.4 GiB) copied, 76.3369 s, 75.9 MB/s
 ```

-(Note that your actual SHA-256 hash value and byte number will depend on which
+Note that your actual SHA-256 hash value and byte number will depend on which
 Qubes ISO you're using.
-This is just an example.)
+This is just an example.
+Your SHA-256 hash value should
+match the hash value of your genuine original Qubes ISO.

 Now, reading the number of bytes directly from the ISO is fine, but you may be
 concerned that a sufficiently sophisticated adversary may have compromised the